 In any given organization, supply chain managers are always the quickest to embrace innovative technologies.
 Implementing innovative technologies can have a direct effect on a company’s growth.
 Consequently, many of the world largest companies are currently looking into or are already using blockchain in their operations.
-Here is why.
+Here are a few reasons why.

 Routine cross-border payments drain firms of $1.6 trillion per annum in the form of system-wide costs.
-Clearly, efficient financial flow in the supply chains carries growth effects to any business.
-With blockchain technologies, firm considering blockchain for supply chains should expect tangible and substantial rewards in the form of the Company’s growth.
+Clearly, efficient financial flow in the supply chain carries growth effects to any business.
+Firms considering blockchain for their supply chain should expect tangible and substantial rewards in the form of the company growth.
 Failure to incorporate blockchain technology in a world that’s becoming increasingly decentralized could come at a great cost.
 Currently, well-known firms such as IBM, are considering leveraging blockchain for faster transaction settlement.
-On the other hand, peer-to-peer payment processing powered by smart contracts also guarantees automatic execution of a transaction.
+Also, peer-to-peer payment processing powered by smart contracts guarantees automatic execution of a transaction.

 Improved Shipping Data

 People are important to the supply chain.
 However, these people face some problems such as ineffective communication.
 Since making manual entries is inherent in the supply chain process, the system is prone to human error.
-With supply chain on Blockchain, firms can reduce their reliance on humans, instead relying on automated data entry, record keeping, inventory tracking, and transaction.
-As a result, the supply chain is more efficient, fast and affordable.
+With the supply chain on the blockchain, firms can reduce their reliance on humans and instead rely on automated data entry for record-keeping, inventory tracking, and transactions.
+As a result, the supply chain is more efficient, faster and affordable.

 Other benefits of blockchain-based supply chain management include improved transparency, increased accountability among suppliers, and an immutable ledger for manifests, among others.